 There are no accurate data on the incidence of spinal cord injuries (SCI) in low-income countries such as Bangladesh but most working in the area believe that it could be as high as 70 per million.
-12 That is, three to four times that of high-income countries.3 Similarly, there are few accurate data about survival following SCI in these countries.4-7 However, our own estimates from one specialised service in Bangladesh indicate that 19% of people with SCI who are wheelchair-dependent and survive until discharge, die within 2 years.
+That is, three to four times that of high-income countries.
+Similarly, there are few accurate data about survival following SCI in these countries. as high as 70 per million.
+12 That is, three to survival following SCI in these countries.4-7 However, our own estimates from one specialised service in Bangladesh indicate that 19% of people with SCI who are wheelchair-dependent and survive until discharge, die within 2 years.
 Most are young males dying from complications such as sepsis due to pressure ulcers.^{8-11} There is therefore a pressing need to find sustainable ways of supporting people with SCI in the community following discharge, particularly those at high risk of complications.